There are 4 basic circumstances under which you can

 3. Payments into Retirement

-If your mortgage and endowment was set up to continue past your expected
+If your mortgage and endowment was set up to continue past your expected retirement

-endowment would pay off the mortgage before retirement you should be
+pay off the mortgage before retirement you should be able to claim compensation.

 4. Churning